Variant-driven multi-wave pattern of COVID-19 via a Machine Learning analysis of spike protein mutations: Highlights

-\item {\bf Conclusions} Using a simple Machine Learning algorithm, we are able to identify, classify and track relevant virus variants without any prior knowledge of their characteristics.
-While our analysis is only based on spike protein sequencing and is unbiased, the results are validated by other informed methods based on the complete genome.
-By correlating the variant definition to epidemiological data, we discover that each new wave of the COVID-19 pandemic is driven and dominated by a new emerging variant, as identified by our Machine Learning analysis.
-The results are seminal to the development of a new strategy to study how SARS-CoV-2 variants emerge and to predict the characteristics of future mutations of the spike proteins.
-Furthermore, the same methodology can be applied to other viral diseases, like influenza, if sufficient sequencing data is available.
-Hence, we provide an effective and unbiased method to identify new emerging variants that can be responsible for the onset of a new epidemiological wave.
-Our Machine Learning strategy is, in fact, a new tool that can help preventing and forecasting the emergence of new waves, and it can be used by decision makers to define short and long term strategies to curb the current COVID-19 pandemic or future ones.
+\item {\bf Conclusions} Applying a ML approach to the temporal variability of the Spike protein sequence enables us to identify, classify and track emerging virus variants.
+Our analysis is unbiased, in the sense that it does not require any prior knowledge of the variant characteristics, and our results are validated by other informed methods that define variants based on the complete genome.
+Furthermore, correlating persistent variants of our approach to epidemiological data, we discover that each new wave of the COVID-19 pandemic is driven and dominated by a new emerging variant.
+Our results are therefore indispensable for further studies on the evolution of SARS-CoV-2 and the prediction of evolutionary patterns that determine current and future mutations of the Spike proteins, as well as their diversification and persistence during the viral spread.
+Moreover, our ML algorithm works as an efficient early warning system for the emergence of new persistent variants that may pose a threat of triggering a new wave of COVID-19.
+Capable of a timely identification of potential new epidemiological threats when the variant only represents 1\% of the new sequences, our ML strategy is a crucial tool for decision makers to define short and long term strategies to curb future outbreaks.
+The same methodology can be applied to other viral diseases, influenza included, if sufficient sequencing data is available.

 \end{itemize}